|I made this in the morning and this picture was taken at night. Still looks good and taste good! Not oily at all.|

 7. Add about a tbsp of olive oil in the air-fryer pan.
 Place the glutinous ball in the pan.

 8. Cook for 20 minutes or until lightly brown.

 Note: The air-fried glutinous balls is slightly harder and chewier than the deep fried version.
 However, it stay in shapes and won't turn soggy after long hours even overnight (Just warm it in an air-fryer or oven)

-If you like my recipe, click here, LIKE & follow my facebook page to receive more recipe updates.
+If you like my recipe, click here, LIKE & follow Miki's Food Archives Facebook page to receive more recipe updates.
 Don't forget to change the setting to 'SEE FIRST' if you wish to see my post on your Facebook news feed.
 Enjoy!

 Some feedback from those who have tried this recipe: